 Within a cryptocurrency network, only “miners'' can confirm transactions by solving a cryptographic puzzle: first by taking transactions, second by marking them as legitimate and third by spreading them across the network.
 Afterward, every node of the network adds it to its database.
 Once the transaction is confirmed, it becomes unforgeable and irreversible, and a miner receives a reward, plus the transaction fee.

 Fundamentally, any cryptocurrency network is based on the absolute consensus of all the participants regarding the legitimacy of balances and transactions.
 If nodes of the network oppose a single balance, the system would basically collapse.
 However, there are many rules pre-programmed into the network that prevent this from happening.
+If you want to find out even more about the history of crypto, you can read our list of 20 must-read crypto books.

-It has been just over a decade since Bitcoin launched its currency into the digital space.
+It has been well over a decade since Bitcoin launched its currency into the digital space.
 Since that time, it has remained the most popular cryptocurrency in the world.
 With Bitcoin, users can transfer money from one digital wallet to another with relative ease.
 Each transaction is then verified by other users and recorded on the public ledger, known as the blockchain.
 Some key factors that have contributed to Bitcoin’s eye-popping popularity include:

 Bitcoin flurry aside, another widely admired cryptocurrency is Ethereum.
 This cryptocurrency uses a blockchain that is similar to Bitcoin’s, but has a totally different currency.
 Ethereum’s currency is called Ether.
 Like Bitcoin, it is managed by an open network of users.